Enguard Logo

 Keeping track of who has access to all of these platforms can be difficult, especially in a larger healthcare organization.
 Additionally, these platforms may be utilized on an unsecured network and fall into the wrong hands.

 Protecting data with a singular password cannot sustain the integrity of PHI on its own.
 Cyber attacks are becoming more technologically advanced everyday.
-It is essential for healthcare organizations to follow the safety guidelines set by the Office of Health and Human Services.
+It is essential for healthcare organizations to follow the safety guidelines set by the Office of Health and Human Services, not only with telehealth services but with secure email as well.

 Data Management